webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Broadsword.md

 ---
 aliases:
-- "Broadsword"
+  - Broadsword
 tags:
   - Compendium/CSRD/en/Equipment
   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/15-Gp
   - Equipment/Weapon/Medium
+title: Broadsword
+collection: Equipment
+kind: Compendium
 ---
 ## Broadsword

 >A long-bladed sword, longer than a dagger, heavier than a rapier, but not as large as a greatsword.